jbrubake/scripts/README.md

 A collection of scripts that I wrote or modified from someone else

+(Files licensed under different terms than GPLv3 have the license embedded in the file.)

 - [$](https://github.com/jbrubake/scripts/blob/master/$) - Run copy-paste commands that accidentally start with '$'
 - [2](https://github.com/jbrubake/scripts/blob/master/2) - print input in n columns based on command name (default = 2)
 - [3](https://github.com/jbrubake/scripts/blob/master/3) - print input in n columns based on command name (default = 2)